 I've learned over the years in my practice as an Esthetician that acne is not a one size fits all battle.
 Sometimes it's a multi-faceted demon that has to be attacked from different angles, and other times it's a swift, straightforward ordeal.
-Whether the breakouts you battle or mild, severe or somewhere in between, there is a solution.
+Whether the breakouts you battle is mild, severe or somewhere in between, there is a solution.
 Keep reading and you'll find out why acne rears its ugly head and how to overcome it accordingly.

 So, why do we break out?
 There are numerous possible reasons:

-Stress is a contributing factor to breakouts that should not be overlooked.When we're stressed, our cortisol levels raise, which can directly affect the skin, causing a pimple or two, or perhaps more.
+Stress is a contributing factor to breakouts that should not be overlooked.When we're stressed, our cortisol levels rise, which can directly affect the skin, causing a pimple or two, or perhaps more.
 Stress-induced breakouts can come in different forms- from tiny flesh colored bumps to the standalone pesky pimple we often attempt to pick (which we shouldn't as that leads to scarring).

 Whether it's the time of the month for women or fluctuating hormones for non-menstrual reasons, acne can occur from the rise of androgens or the drop in estrogen.